- 14 Friends of Palestine CODEPINK Women for Peace and Keep Hope Alive (1)

-Mbaye Lo, a native of Senegal, is Assistant Professor of the Practice, Asian & Middle Eastern Studies and Arabic at Duke University, and a Duke Islamic Studies Center affiliated (DISC) faculty member.
-He has authored many books including Muslims in America: Race, Politics and Community Building, Understanding the Muslim Discourse: Language, Tradition and the Message of Bin Laden, Civil Society-based-Governance in Africa: Theories and Practices.
+Mbaye Lo has spent the last several weeks in Cairo.
+A native of Senegal, Lo is Assistant Professor of Asian & Middle Eastern Studies and Arabic at Duke University, and a Duke Islamic Studies Center affiliated (DISC) faculty member.
+He has authored many books, including Muslims in America: Race, Politics and Community Building, Understanding the Muslim Discourse: Language, Tradition and the Message of Bin Laden, Civil Society-based-Governance in Africa: Theories and Practices.
 His current manuscript in-progress is titled “The Geography of 9/11.”

 - Melissa Levin (1)